juhasev/sample-ninja-help/panel-settings-business-rules-quiet-period.md

 No emails, instant notifications, or webhook calls are carried out during this period.
 Use the slider to select the start (evening) and end (morning) hours.
 Remember to enable the quiet period and save the panel settings.

 > If you operate in multiple time zones, this could cause a slight bias in selection.
 For example, if you enable a quiet period, people living on the East Coast (First US timezone) would be invited first, potentially filling the project with East Coast respondents.
-If you use this option, you should plan for a longer project that spans at least 2 days.

 The quiet period can be helpful for getting your invitation to panelists and for placement near the top of the inbox.
 This also prevents notifications or webhooks (such as Send SMS or Send to WhatsApp) from firing during the selected period.